 In our Forex trading room at Winners Edge Trading, we implement a strategy named the “Double Trend Trap” Strategy that has 2 different methods: a breakout strategy (named strike) and a pullback strategy (named boomerang).

 By implementing the strike and boomerang, a Forex trader automatically scales in and out by just following the rules and guidelines of the Double Trend Trap (DTT for short).
 Having those set rules and guidelines greatly help with easing the process of learning how to use this money management technique.
 Read more here about the advantages of a live trading room.
 And click here to join the trading room.

 In this case, the overall risk does not increase by adding a position.
-The Forex trader does need to follow this process though:
+The Forex trader does need to follow this process through:

 1) Forex trader chooses risk % for entire trade

-2) Forex traders decides how many positions entire trade will have
+2) Forex traders decide how many positions entire trade will have

-3) Forex traders chooses entry, stop loss and take profit mechanism for all positions
+3) Forex traders choose entry, stop loss and take profit mechanism for all positions

 4) Forex trader splits total risk among the number of positions